Vsingh31/Election_Analysis/README.md

     f"-------------------------\n")
   print(winning_county_summary)

-* Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-* **I wrote code to get number of votes and the percentage of the total votes for each candidate.**Charles Casper Stockham candidate** received 85,213 votes and the percentage of the total votes were 23.0%. **Diana DeGette candidate** received 272,892 votes and the percentage of the total votes were 73.8%.**Raymon Anthony Doane** received 11,606 votes and the percentage of the total votes were 3.1%.
-* for candidate_name in candidate_votes:
+* **Charles Casper Stockham candidate** received 85,213 votes and the percentage of the total votes were 23.0%. **Diana DeGette candidate** received 272,892 votes and the percentage of the total votes were 73.8%.**Raymon Anthony Doane** received 11,606 votes and the percentage of the total votes were 3.1%.I wrote code to get number of votes and the percentage of the total votes for each candidate. for candidate_name in candidate_votes:
     **Retrieve vote count and percentage.**
     votes = candidate_votes[candidate_name]
     vote_percentage = float(votes) / float(total_votes1) * 100